 By WWII, it appears that German military personnel had wised up to the tank’s importance in battle.
 It is thought that around 1,300 tanks were produced during the conflict.
 Very few of them have survived, with one being a movie prop!

 The Nazis actually had designs on creating a tank they referred to as the ‘Monster’.
-Fittingly, the Monster tank would have been around 1,500 tonnes in weight and would need more than a hundred people on board.
+Fittingly, the Monster tank would have been around 1,500 tons in weight and would need more than a hundred people on board.
 It seems the project never came to fruition.

 German tanks during WWII were actually sabotaged by many people who were forced to work on them by the Nazi regime.